 terms of customer service.

-serviced by the Bank, increasing the resource base of the Bank at the expense of funds
+serviced by the Bank, increasing the Bank's resource base using funds

-creation of conditions for clients conducive to the inflow of cash into the Bank
+creating conditions for clients that facilitate the flow of funds into the Bank

 compared with other banks, the Bank's tariff policy, the Bank's flexibility in

-regarding the establishment of fees for attracted financial resources that are beneficial to
+regarding the establishment of fees for attracted financial resources that are beneficial for

-customer service conditions, including obtaining loans, the possibility
+terms of service for clients, including obtaining loans, the possibility

 remote customer service through the Client-Bank system and so on.